accuknox/help/docs/getting-started/wordpress-mysql.md

 ## Observability

-Once the cluster with the WordPress-MySQL application is onboarded we can see the application behavior by Navigating to the Runtime Security->App Behavior section.
+Once the cluster with the WordPress-MySQL application is onboarded we can see the application behavior by Navigating to the Runtime Security→App Behavior section.
 In the screen the select cluster name and namespace in which the WordPress-MySQL application is deployed.

 **1.Network Observability**